Finn Wolfhard

 Finn Michael Wolfhard (born December 23, 2002) is a Canadian actor, musician, and film director.
-He is known for playing Mike Wheeler on the Netflix series Stranger Things (2016–present).
-He also played Richie Tozier in the horror film It (2017) and its sequel It Chapter Two (2019), and Trevor Spengler in the supernatural comedy Ghostbusters: Afterlife (2021) and its sequel Ghostbusters: Frozen Empire (2024).
+He received international attention for playing Mike Wheeler on the Netflix series Stranger Things (2016–2025).
+He also played Richie Tozier in the horror film It (2017) and the sequel It Chapter Two (2019), and Trevor Spengler in the supernatural comedy Ghostbusters: Afterlife (2021) and its sequel Ghostbusters: Frozen Empire (2024).

-Wolfhard has also directed the comedy short film Night Shifts (2020) as well as the feature Hell of a Summer (2023).
-As a musician, he was the lead vocalist and guitarist for the rock band Calpurnia, and has been a member of The Aubreys since 2020.
+Wolfhard has also directed the comedy short film Night Shifts (2020) and the comedy horror film Hell of a Summer (2023).
+As a musician, he was the lead vocalist and guitarist for the rock band Calpurnia, and has been a member of The Aubreys since 2020, in addition to his solo work.

 Early life

-Wolfhard was born on December 23, 2002, in Vancouver, British Columbia, to a family of French and German descent with Jewish heritage.
+Finn Michael Wolfhard was born on December 23, 2002, in Vancouver, British Columbia, to a family of French and German descent with Jewish heritage.
 He attended Catholic school.
 His father, Eric Wolfhard, is a researcher on Indigenous land claims in Canada.
 He has an older brother, actor Nick Wolfhard.